SuessLabs/Lite.EventIpc/readme.md

 # Lite Event Aggregator in C#

+Lite.EventIPC is a cross-platform local Event Aggregator and remote IPC service library for C#.
+The pattern is used for decoupling publishers and subscribers in a single or multiple applications.
+The library can be easily extended for custom IPC transports using the `IEventTransport` interface to suit your needs (_need I say, DBus?_)

 The Event Aggregator service in C# pattern is useful for decoupling publishers and subscribers in an application.

 ## Features